Back to Blog

 Vijaygopal Balasa

 The U.S. Federal Trade Commission finalized a $1 million order against accessiBe in April 2025 for deceptive claims that an automated overlay could make websites WCAG-compliant.
-For Shopify merchants who installed accessiBe specifically for legal protection, that order is the public-record evidence the protection isn't reliable.
+For Shopify merchants who installed accessiBe as their accessibility plan, that order is a clear signal to verify the underlying source.
 The 2025 lawsuit data backs it up: 22.6% of all ADA website lawsuits hit sites that had overlay widgets installed (UsableNet 2025 mid-year report).
 This is the field guide to picking a real alternative.

 What changed in April 2025